example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 # Run Stages

-In Puppet 2.6 it has been introduced the concept of Run Stages to help users in managing the order of dependencies when applying resources.
+Puppet 2.6 introduced the concept of Run Stages to help users manage the order of dependencies when applying resources.

 Puppet (> 2.6) provides a default **main** stage, we can add any number or further stages with the stage resource type: